3 Facts About Add-A-Mite

 Featuring an elegant and reminiscent design, very similar to the Webb Adder used to self-check when shopping.
 However, unlike the latter, the Add-A-Mite mechanical pocket calculator uses concentric disks.
 Apart from being a calculating machine, Add-A-Mite doubles as a pocket toy.

 This calculating device features a relatively straightforward working principle: the cursor on the right is depressed and dragged to the number you wish to add, 0 to 99.
 When released, the cursor engages a gear tooth on the back of the disc.
 Also, if dragged clockwise back to the 0 positions, your number is added to the result.

 Crossing from 99 to 00 causes an automatic carry into the hundreds window, allowing sums up to $24,99.
 Subtraction works similarly by starting from zero and dragging counterclockwise to the desired number.

-The construction was not very successful, since the small numbers make it difficult to read, and there is no fixing mechanism, not even at zero, so the setting cent is almost analogous and thus quite prone to error.
+Although made by the company, Monogram of California, the construction of the Add-A-Mite pocket calculator was not very successful since the small numbers make it difficult to read, and there is no fixing mechanism, not even at zero, so the setting cent is almost analogous and thus quite prone to error.